The ClassID of the panel Publications and its objects is 9.

 Exists int Does the file Path/Name exist?

-DoubleClickID ID of the double click script
+DoubleClickID ID of the Publication Action

 To access values of parent entries in a tree view, you can prepend one or more "parent." to tagnames.
 If the corresponding predecessor generation is inaccessible, their values are replaced by empty strings or 0, respectively.